HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/ChangeDisplayLanguage.md

         -Duser.language=en -Duser.region=US
     ```

-    A list of supported languages can be found at [JVM command-line properties and options](https://www.ibm.com/docs/en/wamt?topic=binaries-jvm-command-line-properties-options){target="_blank"}.
-If a specific language or region cannot be found, please get in contact with IBM support to find out the correct language and region code.
+    For more information on the supported languages, refer to [JVM command-line properties and options](https://www.ibm.com/docs/en/wamt?topic=binaries-jvm-command-line-properties-options){target="_blank"}.
+If a specific language or region cannot be found, contact IBM support.

-    For more information, refer to [Setting generic JVM arguments in WebSphere Application Server](https://www.ibm.com/support/pages/setting-generic-jvm-arguments-websphere-application-server){target="_blank"}.
+    For more information on generic JVM arguments, refer to [Setting generic JVM arguments in WebSphere Application Server](https://www.ibm.com/support/pages/setting-generic-jvm-arguments-websphere-application-server){target="_blank"}.

 5. Click **Apply > Save**.

 6. Restart your HCL DX environment.

-7. Test the new settings by opening for example the `<wp_profile_root>\logs\WebSphere_Portal\SystemOut.log` file.
-Review the log entries in the file and verify the language in which the log-entries are printed out.
+7. Open a log file (for example, `<wp_profile_root>\logs\WebSphere_Portal\SystemOut.log`) and review the log entries to verify the language change.